lcfyi/quarantine-monitor/backend/README.md

 The database connected to the app is stored on a MongoDB Atlas cluster.

-TODO: Set up loop to verify client-De1-SoC connection
+TODO: Set up one minute loop to verify client-De1-SoC connection using signing token stored of station with current token from phone
 TODO: Test API with Jest
 TODO: Code clean up and supporting integration